top

 Kentucky Hemp-derived CBD with less than 0.3% THC is legal in Kentucky, and facilities are not permitted to manage residents’ medications.
 CBD should therefore be allowed.
 Kentucky residents who cannot self-administer medications must work with a designated representative or licensed healthcare professional to build a program for medications.
 CBD should be allowed if it is part of this program.

 Louisiana CBD with 0.3% THC is legal in Louisiana and should be allowed in residences, but because staff may supervise and assist medication management following residents’ plans, it’s best to check a residence’s policy.
-Residents in Louisiana who need assistance with medication, like persons with Alzheimer’s or dementia, are provided that assistance according to a pre-formulated plan which may include CBD, but it’s probably best to check with residences for their policies on CBD.
+Residents in Louisiana who need assistance with medication, like persons with Alzheimer’s or dementia, are provided that assistance according to a pre-formulated plan which may include CBD, but it’s best to check with residences for their policies on CBD.

 Maine CBD is legal in Maine.
 Because Maine assisted living residents may self-administer medications, CBD should be allowed.
 The administration of meds by memory care community staff is permitted for patients who need it, so while specific forms of CBD are legal, residents with Alzheimer’s or dementia who are interested in its use should check with residences for their policies on CBD.